Skip to content

 // RetryLoadingAction has been dispatched to this state machine.

-// In that case we transition to Loading state which then starts the http
+// In that case we transition to Loading state which then starts the HTTP

 // request to load items again as the inState<Loading> + onEnter { ... } triggers

-state.override { Loading }
+override { Loading }

 }